 Crystal Clear Azure Water

-Around 80 Mile Beach the water in the ocean has a wonderful, azure color, while at the very horizon there was only a thin navy blue line.
+Around 80 Mile Beach, the water in the ocean has a wonderful, azure colour, while at the very horizon there was only a thin navy blue line.
 The beach is about 400-500 meters wide, and it is empty.

-The only thing missing are fish for Marius.
+The only thing missing is fish for Marius.
 He does not have a proper beach fishing rod so maybe that was the reason.
-However we did not see many anglers coming back with fish.
+However, we did not see many anglers coming back with fish.

 Sunrise at 80 Mile Beach